ualibweb/hours_ui/README.md

 2. If there are no build or Javascript errors, and the live build demo functions as expected, commit and push the new live build to Github.

+## Running tests

+### Cypress (end-to-end tests)

+1. To start the Cypress testing, first make sure you've run `grunt` and the app is live in your browser.
+Cypress needs the server running to run its tests.
+1. Run `npm run cypress` in another terminal tab/window
+1. In the window that pops up, click "run all specs", which will launch a new Chrome browser and run all the tests from the `cypress/integration` directory

 ## Documenting the source

 Comments must adhere to the following syntaxes: